gamecat69/aws/README.md

 # aws-ec2
 A repo to store any useful AWS EC2 scripts

-## Instructions to install on linux web server
+## Instructions to install on an Amazon linux EC2 instance

 Run as su
 <code>sudo su</code>